gwleuverink/runtime-css-scope/readme.md

 Don't want to deal with it at all?
 No problem, use this library.
 But use it wisely.

+## Disclaimer
+This library was a fun weekend project.
+My aim was to add scoped inline stylesheets to existing codebases without a templating layer, build pipeline or anything else.
+Just drop it on the page and it works like magic.
+That being said, i'll probably never work with it in client work.
+That means support wil be minimal.
+It is here for you to play with if you want though.
+Go have a blast!

 ## Usage
 Below you see a html component with some terrible specificity creep